7 best AI voice agent platforms in 2026 (compared)

 Work with your tools, not against them Instead of forcing you to build new workflows, eesel AI connects easily with your existing helpdesk and knowledge sources like Confluence or Google Docs.
 There's no need to rip out and replace everything you're already using.

-Keep control with transparent pricing Forget paying per minute. eesel AI offers flat-rate plans so your costs don't spiral out of control as your support volume grows.
-You get fine-grained control over exactly which tickets get automated and which get passed along to your human agents.
+Keep control with transparent pricing Forget paying per minute. eesel AI uses simple, transparent usage-based pricing, a flat rate per AI interaction with no per-seat fees and no surprise per-minute bills, so your costs stay predictable as your support volume grows.
+You get fine-grained control over exactly which tickets get automated and which get passed to your human agents.

 Frequently asked questions